bkesterbyld/fabulous-oregano/content/pages/pricing.md

           A user is any person or system that needs to login in to your bitdomain(s).

-      - question: What's a domain?
+      - question: How do I prevent lock-in?
         answer: >+
           We put your bit domain at the cloud provider (AWS, Azure, Digital Ocean) of choice and you have full download and API access to your